steffolino/uniBA_master_videocalls/README.txt

 	directory, e.g. intepub/wwwroot or xampp/htdocs and unzip all content

-In case you only want to install the videocall application into an existing yii installation, only extract the /videocalls folder
+In case you only want to install the videocall application into an existing yii installation, only extract the /videocalls folder.
+Please note that you might have to install and configure all extensions separately (cf. #Extensions).

-Content:
+#Content:
       framework/           	framework source files
       requirements/        	requirement checks
 	  videocalls/				the video call application source files README               	Manual for Installation, Requirements, Repositories

+#Extensions:
+	 The extensions' original zip-files have all been added to the according directory: videocalls/js/SimpleWebRTC
+	 videocalls/js/xsdk-master
+	 videocalls/protected/extensions/bootstrap
+	 videocalls/protected/extensions/mediaElement
+	 videocalls/protected/extensions/yiibooster

 REQUIREMENTS
 ------------